How Stock Photos Can Impact Your Website's SEO in Google's Eyes

 Whether these legal threats and lawsuits are legitimate enforcement of intellectual property or questionable copyright trolling is debatable.
 However, these cases show the importance of ensuring you can prove you have full rights to every stock photo you use.
 A better approach is to avoid the headache altogether and use original images.

 Move Forward With Fresh, Authentic Photos

 Need a hand in creating some unique visuals that will make your brand stand apart?
-Give us a shout - we’re happy to help you.
+Give our Iowa web design team a shout - we’re happy to help you.